-Share your skills as a volunteer at the new Frick Environmental Center
+Share your passion for nature and park history as a Frick Environmental Center volunteer

-The new Frick Environmental Center is a welcome facility, education hub, and gateway to Frick Park.
+The Frick Environmental Center is a welcome facility, education hub, and gateway to Frick Park.
 Free and open to all, this cutting-edge building enhances visitor experience and is home base for Pittsburgh Parks Conservancy education programs.

 If you're a people person with a passion for nature, we welcome you to join us as a Volunteer Naturalist or Docent!

-Volunteer Building Docents greet park visitors at the Welcome Desk of the Frick Environmental Center.
+Volunteer Docents greet park visitors at the Welcome Desk of the Frick Environmental Center.
 They are trained to be knowledgeable of the park and the building.
 Docents enhance visitor experience by sharing their passion and helping to create positive park experiences for all.

 - Attend one Building Docent training.
 This training covers Pittsburgh Parks Conservancy mission and philosophy; the building design and mechanics; and how to volunteer at the front desk.